HBPMedical/portal-backend/docker/README.md

 ### LOGGING

-* LOGGING_LEVEL_WEB: log level for the web layer of the application.
-Default to "WARN".
+* LOG_LEVEL: log level for the developer added logs.
+Default is "ERROR".
-* LOGGING_LEVEL_HIBERNATE: log level for the Hibernate layer of the application.
-Default to "WARN".
+* LOG_LEVEL_FRAMEWORK: log level for all the framework logs.
+Default is "ERROR".

 ### ENDPOINTS